bad-alloc-heavy-industries/dragonBoot/docs/deploying/gateware.md

   .. platform-choice:: macos
     :title: macOS

-    Given homebrew doesn't have nextpnr, so for the native tools, please use `oss-cad-suite-builder <https://github.com/YosysHQ/oss-cad-suite-build/releases>`_, extract
+    Given Homebrew doesn't have nextpnr, so for the native tools, please use `oss-cad-suite-builder <https://github.com/YosysHQ/oss-cad-suite-build/releases>`_, extract
-    the latest tarball for darwin-x64, and stick the :code:`oss-cad-suite/bin` directory from the extracted tarball in to your environment's :code:`$PATH`.
+    the latest tarball for :code:`darwin-x64`, and stick the :code:`oss-cad-suite/bin` directory from the extracted tarball in to your environment's :code:`$PATH`.

   .. platform-choice:: windows